 You should never look directly at the sun.
 This applies when there’s a total or partial eclipse as well.
 This is because the radiation emitted by the sun is so powerful it may cause a solar burn of the retina.

-By following these do’s and don’ts you’ll be able to enjoy this rare event without causing yourself unnecessary harm:
+By following this advice, you’ll be able to enjoy this rare event without causing yourself unnecessary harm:

-- Look directly at the sun, even with sunglasses on – they don’t offer enough protection.
+- Don’t look directly at the sun, even with sunglasses on – they don’t offer enough protection.

-- Watch it directly through a telescope, binoculars, camera or camera phone.
+- Don’t watch it directly through a telescope, binoculars, camera or camera phone.
 Even if you are just lining up the projection, this still puts you at risk.

-- Use ‘eclipse glasses’ with specially designed solar filters (bearing the appropriate CE mark) if you have to view the eclipse directly.
-You can buy ‘eclipse glasses’ easily from many outlets but do check the surface to ensure they are not scratched before use.
+- If you have to view the eclipse directly, use ‘eclipse glasses’ with specially designed solar filters (bearing the CE logo) You can buy ‘eclipse glasses’ easily from many outlets but do check the surface to ensure they are not scratched before use.

 A pinhole projector (see diagram above) involves putting a hole in a piece of card, and holding the card up with your back to the sun so that an image of the sun is projected onto another piece of paper or card.
 This will allow you to see the progress of the eclipse without damaging your eyes.